Ikromjon1998/welcome-young-developers-module-2/README.md

 16. **Module 2 Challenge!**
     * Show off your JavaScript skills with a final project that demonstrates all you’ve learned.
     * Milestone: Incorporate multiple JavaScript concepts and publish the final project on GitHub Pages.

+## 🚀 Let's Get Started!

+Are you excited?
+We are!
+Each session will be packed with learning and fun activities to help you become a web developer extraordinaire.

+Happy Coding! 💻